 If you plan to visit you should consider signing up for one of their animal encounters such as the Penguin encounter, Seal Encounter or Trainer for a day.

 The mission of the Aquarium of Niagara is to broaden the public’s awareness of aquatic ecosystems through innovative and stimulating exhibits, displays and educational and recreational programs that promote conservation and support research.
+Today, the aquarium hosts daily penguin, seal, and shark feedings and “Trainer for a Day” events.
+Visitors of all ages can immerse themselves in the beauty of the underwater world in a family-friendly atmosphere while learning about conservation efforts to protect endangered animals such as the Peruvian penguin.
+The Aquarium of Niagara is located in downtown Niagara Falls, close to Niagara Falls State Park, and promises to be an experience that everyone will enjoy.
 Check their website for pricing.

 Underground Railroad Heritage Center – Who knew there was so much history in Niagara Falls.
 The Niagara Falls Underground Railroad Heritage Center is small but very impactful or as my husband would say “That was a very powerful place”.